JanHerca/urantiapedia/output/wikijs/en/help/github_sourcebooks_markdown.md

 You can see that the markup is: `<span id="p18">[<sup><small>p.
 18</small></sup>]</span>`.

 Since this task can be tedious, one way to make it simpler is to put in a shorter alternative markup, like `ppp18` if using the previous example.
-Then a “Chief Editor” can detect these marks and replace them with the definitive ones automatically.
+Then a “Editor-in-Chief” can detect these marks and replace them with the definitive ones automatically.
 That is, it would also be worth:

 ```wrap
 Beyond the asteroids come the four great planets Jupiter, Saturn, Uranus, and Neptune, all of them much larger than Earth.
 Jupiter, the largest, has, according to Sampson, a diameter of 88,640 miles [142,652 km], or ppp18 more than eleven times the diameter of the earth; Fourteen hundred Earth-sized bodies could be packed inside Jupiter and leave room to spare.
 Saturn, next in order, is second only to Jupiter in size, with a diameter of about 70,000 miles [112,654 km].
 These two are by far the largest of the planets.